-ATLANTA — Results from the updated ZUMA-1 trial indicate that CAR T-cell therapies are effective for various cancers that have not yet received FDA approval, according to Gwen Nichols, MD, chief medical officer of the Leukemia & Lymphoma Society.
+ATLANTA — The recent approvals of axicabtagene ciloleucel and tisagenlecleucel T-suspension highlight the efficacy of CAR T-cell therapies for certain blood cancers.
+Updated data from the ZUMA-1 trial suggest that CAR T-cell therapies may also be effective for additional indications not yet approved by the FDA, according to Gwen Nichols, MD, chief medical officer of The Leukemia & Lymphoma Society.

 Nichols spoke with HemOnc Today following a presentation by Sattva S. Neelapu, MD, professor in the department of lymphoma/myeloma at The University of Texas MD Anderson Cancer Center, at the ASH Annual Meeting and Exposition.